 Profile for Councillor John Burns, Deputy Mayor of Haverhill

 John was born in Hayes, Middlesex and lived in that general area until going off to secondary boarding school in High Wycombe at the age of 11.
-He left school at 15 "running away" to join the Merchant Navy, and to a well known oil company, where he remained at sea for about 10 years rising up the ranks.
-After moving ashore in 1985 he worked for the same oil company in London firstly in the personnel department supervising about 1500 seafarers of various nationalities before moving into the 2 man IT department and later on solely managing shipboard communications, IT and navigation systems for the same oil company.
-He eventually took early retirement in 2013 after the company sold the last of its tankers.
-During his career he developed many computer applications for the company later on, post retirement, using that knowledge in developing systems for businesses and for the town such as that to analyse vehicle speed data.
+He left school at 15 "running away" to join the Merchant Navy, and to a well known American oil company, remaining at sea for 10 years rising up the ranks.
+In 1985 he moved to work ashore for the same company in London firstly in the personnel department supervising about 1500 seafarers of various nationalities before moving into the 2-man IT department and later on solely managing all shipboard communications, IT and navigation systems.
+He took early retirement in 2013 after the company sold the last of its tankers.
+During his career he developed many computer applications for the company and later on, post retirement, using that knowledge in developing systems for businesses and for the town such as that to is currently used to analyse vehicle speed data.

 John is passionate about the town and takes a great deal of interest in it responding to resident/business queries and problems wherever possible.
-He campaigns hard for the return of a sustainable rail link to Cambridge area and will question anything that is seen as unjust to the people of Haverhill especially over housing developments.
-He was the major force behind this Town Council website.
+He has campaigned hard for the return of a sustainable rail link to Cambridge area and will question anything that is seen as unjust to the people of Haverhill especially over large housing developments.
+He is the major force behind the development of this Town Council website.

 Councillor John Burns has been elected by his fellow Councillors to be the Town's Deputy Mayor for the 2018/2019 administration period.